ibm-cloud-docs/solution-tutorials/ios-mobile-push-analytics.md

 {:tip: .tip}
 {:pre: .pre}

-# iOS Mobile Application with Push and Analytics
+# iOS mobile application with Push and Analytics

 Learn how easy it is to quickly create an iOS Swift application with high-value mobile services - Push Notifications and Mobile Analytics on IBM Cloud.